Marianna, Florida: Post-Reconstruction to mid-20th century

+Lynchings associated with Marianna

+After the lynching of Claude Neal near Greenwood on October 26, 1934, Neal's body was hanged from a tree in the courthouse square in Marianna.
+When the sheriff discovered it in the morning, he cut it down.
+In the next few days, white people in Marianna rioted in an attempt to drive black people from the county, injuring an estimated 200 persons, including two police, and destroying black-owned property.
+Eventually, Governor David Sholtz called in more than 100 troops of the National Guard to suppress the white rioting.

 In 1943 Cellos Harrison was taken from the county jail at Marianna by a white mob and hanged (lynched) near Greenwood.
 His case had been in the courts for two years in appeals after the African-American man was arrested and twice convicted by all-white juries and sentenced to death for the 1940 murder of a white man.
 He had confessed without benefit of counsel, and his convictions were overturned by the Florida Supreme Court as a result.
 But whites were tired of waiting for the case to be resolved, and lynched him.

 President Franklin D. Roosevelt directed the Department of Justice to investigate Harrison's lynching; he felt it was unjust that blacks were getting lynched at home while the U.S. was ostensibly fighting for freedom in Europe.
 No one was ever prosecuted for Harrison's death.